duwei-astro/lensing-dynamics-inference/README.md

 ## Running the example notebook

-Open:
+Open

 ```text
 notebooks/run_mcmc_bpl_fiducial.ipynb
 ```

 The notebook implements the fiducial hierarchical inference used in the manuscript.
 For a reduced demonstration, users may modify the relevant settings in `run_mcmc_bpl_fiducial.ipynb` as follows:

 ```text
 n_particles = 10